 As seen from the graphs below, these participants, independently from their level of studies, considered that they were unfamiliar with the CSDP before the module, as they rarely had the opportunity to approach this topic during their higher education.
 As observed on the field, notably from the discussions held in syndicate on the first days of the residential phases, the participants had effectively little prior knowledge of the European Union (its mechanisms, the relations between its institutions and the Member States and policies) and the CSDP but showed curiosity and interest for these topics, especially with regard to technical aspects such as the missions, the capabilities' development or the perspective for future developments.
-Some of them even stated, in their comments, that they were more familiar with NATO and its role than the European Union.
+Some of them even stated, in their comments, that they regarded the CSDP as a new form of "alliance", similar to NATO.

-Furthermore, the participants considered23 that they sufficiently managed the English language for following the module.
+Furthermore, the participants considered20 that they sufficiently managed the English language for following the module.
 The CSDP module, indeed, requires that the participants are able to read the IDL, the material, follow the lectures, communicate in the syndicate groups, ask questions if needed in English and, in general, interact with their comrades.